deyanarajib/DM_Hybrid-Reduction-Dimension-on-Clustering-Text-of-English-Hadith-Translation/README.md

-# Feature Selection and DBSCAN Clustering on Text Hadits
+# Hybrid Reduction Dimension on Clustering Text of English Hadith Translation
- based on Journal: Analisis Perbandingan Algoritma Clustering K-Means dan DBSCAN untuk Data Teks Terjemahan Hadits Menggunakan Ekstraksi Ciri Hybrid
+A collaboration project with Nanda Priatna from his thesis research: "Analisis Perbandingan Algoritma Clustering K-Means dan DBSCAN untuk Data Teks Terjemahan Hadits Menggunakan Ekstraksi Ciri Hybrid", which analyzes of text clustering based hybrid feature extraction on Hadith translation in English.
+This project was presented on International Conference on Telematics and Wireless (ICWT) in Jogjakarta, Indonesia on July 12-13, 2019.